One of BET’s newest series The Quad centers around the stories and climate of troubles in a historically black college setting.

-Allyn prepared for the role in the best way possible, by visiting actual HBCUs in Georgia, such as Morehouse, Clark Atlanta University and Fort Valley State University.
-He said he walked the campuses and attended homecomings, which he said, made him fall in love with the love and culture behind the HBCU experience.
-“If there’s one thing that I have learned from my two years of being on the Quad, is that I will never fully comprehend certain struggles and things, that especially Black males, go through.
-I feel like knowing that and accepting that, is probably the first step in knowing about all of that.
-I didn’t want to know much about HBCUs before the pilot, because that wasn’t kin to my character but once the show has got going and Bo has spent time at HBCUs, I made the mission to go to these HBCUs.”
+Allyn prepared for the role in the best way possible by visiting actual HBCUs in Georgia, from Morehouse to Clark Atlanta University and Fort Valley State University.
+He walked the campuses and attended homecomings, which he said made him fall in love with the love and culture behind the HBCU experience.
+“If there’s one thing that I have learned from my two years of being on the Quad, is that I will never fully comprehend certain struggles and things that especially Black males go through.
+I feel like knowing that and accepting that is probably the first step in knowing about all of that.
+I didn’t want to know much about HBCUs before the pilot because that wasn’t kin to my character, but once the show has got going and Bo has spent time at HBCUs I made the mission to go to these HBCUs.”

-Aside from acting and stepping into the shoes of a producer and his direction of writing, which he gained through college, surprisingly enough, Allyn shared he has always had a love for horses, which he put in replacement for his era of an interest in advertising.
-“My dad worked in Advertising and I always had an interest in that.
-I find that I watch commercial and ads a little more closer, than most people.
+Aside from acting and stepping into the shoes of a producer and his direction of writing, which he gained through college, surprisingly enough, Allyn shared he has always had a love for horses which he put in as a replacement for his era of interest in advertising.
+“My dad worked in advertising and I always had an interest in that.
+I find that I watch commercials and ads a little closer than most people.
 At an early age, I enjoyed seeing my dad’s advertisements and how he shapes all of that.
-This is completely 180 from all of that, but I’m a huge horse fan.
+This is completely 180 from all of that but I’m a huge horse fan.
 So if it was up to me, if you asked me: If you could never act or write again, what would you do?
-I would go work on a horse ranch in Montana or something like that.”
+I would go to work on a horse ranch in Montana or something like that.”

 Photography by: Tony Tyus (mr_tyus)

 Creative Director: Shenae Johnson (@blondehairdgirl)